Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-angular/README.md

 **2. Inject services**

-All required services are now registered in the dependency injection container and can be used via constructor injection:
+All required services are now registered in the Angular's dependency injection container and can be used via constructor injection:

 ```typescript
 import { Component, AfterViewInit } from '@angular/core';